Reporting a Case of COVID-19

 - University Operations has designed and built free-standing large capacity hand-sanitizer dispenser stations that are strategically located in high-traffic areas throughout campus.
 Each station holds three gallons of hand sanitizer that is being produced at Nebraska Innovation Campus.
 University departments can request free hand sanitizer in smaller volume containers through a newly established Marketplace website.

 - University Communication has developed a COVID-19 Signage collection for all campus units’ use.

 - During the academic year, high-touch points in high-traffic student and public use areas are being cleaned and disinfected twice a day.
 Custodial and building systems employees have received training specifically related to COVID-19 and are following strict policies while conducting work in occupied spaces.
 UNL Environmental Health and Safety has developed a cleaning procedure guide, Cleaning and Disinfection – SARS-COV-2 Risk Mitigation (pdf).

 - Heating and Air Conditioning systems in all UNL facilities are designed and maintained in accordance with ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) standards.
-UNL air handling systems have been designed to recirculate outside air at a rate above the ASHRAE standard; during the fall semester, to ensure campus safety, Facilities is increasing taking in outdoor air to double the standard.
+UNL air handling systems have been designed to recirculate outside air at a rate above the ASHRAE standard; to ensure campus safety, Facilities is increasing taking in outdoor air to double the standard.
 Filters in all air handling systems are, per ASHRAE recommendation, being shifted from the MERV 8 standard (efficient for capturing dust) to MERV 13 (efficient for capturing viral particles).
 Facilities will continue to monitor recommendations from CDC, ASHRAE and other expert agencies and adjust accordingly.
 See more on the site FAQ.

 - All are responsible for cleaning and disinfecting in areas that are not public, particularly those with limited service by custodial staff (e.g. laboratories, offices, residence hall bedrooms, etc.).

-The University of Nebraska–Lincoln has created an online resource of COVID-19 signage options that departments and units can use as part of the return to on campus instruction for the fall semester.Learn more about COVID-19 signage
+The University of Nebraska–Lincoln has created an online resource of COVID-19 signage options that departments and units can use to help ensure a safe campus environment.Learn more about COVID-19 signage